mohneeshrautela/scrapy-book-project/README.md

 * Goes to all the book categories on the site.
 * Clicks the "next" page button to get all the books.
 * Grabs the title, price, rating, etc. for each book.
-* Saves everything into an SQLite database file (books.db).
+* Saves everything into a SQLite database file.
 * Also saves the data to books_data.csv and books_data.json.
 * Downloads all the book cover images into the images folder.